collective/plone.recipe.sublimetext/README.rst

     Default: False

     Project specific `Flake8`_ executable path, this will give you lots flexibility over using global `Flake8`_ executable, because each project might have separate `Python`_ version.
+You could use buildout or user's relative directory path and it is very convenient for collboration works where all members' absolute path of flake8 excecutable may not be the same!
+    Example of relative path usecase:
+    i.) `${buildout:directory}/bin/flake8`
+    ii.) `$project_path/bin/flake8`
+    iii.) `./bin/flake8`
+    iv.) `~/path/bin/flake8`

 anaconda-enabled
     Required: No